Anchorite?

 Julian called her mystical experiences shewings, an older English word that meant “manifestations.”

-These came to her as bodily sights of Christ on the cross; in locutions or words that she heard spoken directly by Christ; and in intellectual and spiritual understandings that continued to develop throughout the rest of her long life.
+These came to her as bodily sights of Christ on the cross.
+In locutions or words she heard spoken directly by Christ; and in intellectual and spiritual understandings that developed throughout her long life.

 Julian considered all her mystical experiences to be direct shewings from God.